tock/tock/doc/courses/sensys/environment.md

 ### Build the kernel

-To build the kernel, just type make in `boards/hail/`.
+To build the kernel, just type make in `boards/imix/`.

-    $ cd boards/hail/
+    $ cd boards/imix/
     $ make

 If this is the first time you are trying to make the kernel, the build system will use cargo and rustup to install various Tock dependencies.

 Kernels must be compiled from within the desired board's folder.
-For example, to compile for imix instead you must first run `cd boards/imix/`.
+For example, to compile for Hail instead you must first run `cd boards/hail/`.

-### Connect to a Hail board
+### Connect to a imix board

-> On Linux, you might need to give your user access to the Hail's serial port.
+> On Linux, you might need to give your user access to the imix's serial port.
 > If you are using the VM, this is already done for you.
 > You can do this by adding a udev rule:
 >
->     $ sudo bash -c "echo 'ATTRS{idVendor}==\"0403\", ATTRS{idProduct}==\"6015\", MODE=\"0666\"' > /etc/udev/rules.d/99-hail"
+>     $ sudo bash -c "echo 'ATTRS{idVendor}==\"0403\", ATTRS{idProduct}==\"6015\", MODE=\"0666\"' > /etc/udev/rules.d/99-imix"
 >
-> Afterwards, detach and re-attach the Hail to reload the rule.
+> Afterwards, detach and re-attach the imix to reload the rule.

 > With the virtual machine, you might need to attach the USB device to the
 > VM.
-To do so, after plugging in Hail, select in the VirtualBox/VMWare menu bar:
+To do so, after plugging in imix, select in the VirtualBox/VMWare menu bar:
 >
->     Devices -> USB -> "Lab11 Hail IoT Module - TockOS"
+>     Devices -> USB -> "??????"
+TODO
 >
 > If this generates an error, often unplugging/replugging fixes it.
 You can also
-> create a rule in the VM USB settings which will auto-attach the Hail to the VM.
+> create a rule in the VM USB settings which will auto-attach the imix to the VM.

-To connect your development machine to the Hail, connect them with a micro-USB cable.
-Any cable will do.
-Hail should come with the Tock kernel and the Hail test app pre-loaded.
-When you plug in Hail, the blue LED should blink slowly (about once per second).
-Pressing the User Button—just to the right of the USB plug—should turn on the green LED (if the blue LED turned off, the other button is the Reset button, make sure you hit the right one!).
+To connect your development machine to the imix, connect them with a micro-USB cable.
+Any cable will do. imix should come with ???? installed...
+TODO

-The Hail board should appear as a regular serial device (e.g.
+The imix board should appear as a regular serial device (e.g.
 `/dev/tty.usbserial-c098e5130006` on my Mac and `/dev/ttyUSB0` on my Linux box).
 While you can connect with any standard serial program (set to 115200 baud), tockloader makes this easier.
-Tockloader can read attributes from connected serial devices, and will automatically find your connected Hail.
+Tockloader can read attributes from connected serial devices, and will automatically find your connected imix.
 Simply run:

     $ tockloader listen
     No device name specified.
-Using default "tock" Using "/dev/ttyUSB0 - Hail IoT Module - TockOS"
+Using default "tock" Using "/dev/ttyUSB0 - ???????????"

     Listening for serial output.

-    [Hail] Test App!
-    [Hail] Samples all sensors.
-    [Hail] Transmits name over BLE.
-    [Hail] Button controls LED.
-    [Hail Sensor Reading]
-      Temperature:  3174 1/100 degrees C
-      Humidity:     3915 0.01%
-      Light:        15
-      Acceleration: 987
+    ??????????????
     ...

 ### Flash the kernel

-Now that the Hail board is connected and you have verified that the kernel compiles, we can flash the Hail board with the latest Tock kernel:
+Now that the imix board is connected and you have verified that the kernel compiles, we can flash the imix board with the latest Tock kernel:

-    $ cd boards/hail/
+    $ cd boards/imix/
     $ make program

-This command will compile the kernel if needed, and then use `tockloader` to flash it onto the Hail.
-When the flash command succeeds, the Hail test app should still be running and the blue LED will be blinking.
+This command will compile the kernel if needed, and then use `tockloader` to flash it onto the imix.
+When the flash command succeeds, the imix test app should still be running and the blue LED will be blinking TODO IS THIS TRUE?????.
-You now have the bleeding-edge Tock kernel running on your Hail board!
+You now have the bleeding-edge Tock kernel running on your imix board!

 ### Clear out the applications and re-flash the test app.